divesh04/learningC/README.md

+# C for Everyone
-# All the hws from C for Everyone course on Coursera
+This repository has all the hws from the course